I fell in love with publishing and have worked in every nook and cranny of the field my entire life.

 Which is my mission.

-Ellen Blum Barish is author of the forthcoming memoir, Seven Springs (Shanti Arts, 2021), a contributor to the anthology Chicago Storytellers From Stage to Page (Chicago Story Press, 2020) and author of Views from the Home Office Window (Adams Street Publishing, 2007).
+Ellen Blum Barish just released her memoir, Seven Springs (Shanti Arts, 2021), and is a contributor to the anthology Chicago Storytellers From Stage to Page (Chicago Story Press, 2020) and author of Views from the Home Office Window (Adams Street Publishing, 2007).
 Her essays have been published in Brevity’s Blog, Full Grown People, Literary Mama, Tablet and The Chicago Tribune and have aired on Chicago Public Radio.
-Ellen is the editor of the literary publication Thread, which earned four notables in Best American Essays and teaches writing at Northwestern University where she earned a master’s in journalism.
-She teaches workshops at Story Studio Chicago and Lighthouse Writers Workshop and works privately with writers on essay collections and memoir.
+Ellen founded the literary publication Thread, which earned four notables in Best American Essays and she has taught writing at Northwestern University where she earned a master’s in journalism.
+She currently teaches workshops at Story Studio Chicago and Lighthouse Writers Workshop and works privately with writers on essay collections and memoir.